-- (A) making Fujitsu and the Tender Offeror the only shareholders of the Company through the Tender Offer and a share consolidation (the "Share Consolidation") to be conducted by the Company if the Tender Offer is completed but the Tender Offeror is not able to acquire all of the Company Common Shares (excluding the Untendered Shares (as defined below) held by Fujitsu and treasury shares held by the Company) through the Tender Offer; - (B) (i) a capital increase by a third-party allotment through which shares are allotted to the Tender Offeror (the "Capital Increase by Third-Party Allotment") and (ii) a decrease in the amounts of the stated capital and capital reserve of the Company in accordance with Article 447, Paragraph 1 and Article 448, Paragraph 1 of the Companies Act ((Note 2); the "Capital Decrease, Etc.") to be conducted by the Company for the purpose of procuring funds and a distributable amount necessary for conducting the Company's Share Repurchase defined in (C)(i) below;

-- (C) (i) a share repurchase by the Company, through which half of the Untendered Shares held by Fujitsu (5,600,933 Company Common Shares (ownership ratio: 38.28%) as of today) are acquired (the "Company's Share Repurchase") and (ii) changing the class of the Untendered Shares that are not subject to the Company's Share Repurchase from common shares to class A preferred shares (please refer to "(A) The Basic Agreement" in "4.
-Matters relating to Material Agreements regarding Tendering Shares in Response to the Tender Offer between the Tender Offeror and the Company's Shareholders" below for details) and (iii) carrying out a set of other transactions and procedures accompanying or relating to (i) and (ii) above; and - (D) an absorption-type merger in which the Company is the surviving company and the Tender Offeror is the absorbed company (procedures described in (A) through (D) are hereinafter collectively referred to as the "Transactions").
+- (A) making Fujitsu and the Tender Offeror the only shareholders of the Target Company through the Tender Offer and a share consolidation (the "Share Consolidation") to be conducted by the Target Company if the Tender Offer is completed but the Tender Offeror is not able to acquire all of the Target Company Common Shares (excluding the Untendered Shares (as defined below) held by Fujitsu and treasury shares held by the Target Company) through the Tender Offer; - (B) (i) a capital increase by a third-party allotment through which shares are allotted to the Tender Offeror (the "Capital Increase by Third-Party Allotment") and (ii) a decrease in the amounts of the stated capital and capital reserve of the Target Company in accordance with Article 447, Paragraph 1 and Article 448, Paragraph 1 of the Companies Act (Act No. 86 of 2005, as amended; the "Companies Act") ((Note 2); the "Capital Decrease, Etc.") to be conducted by the Target Company for the purpose of procuring funds and a distributable amount necessary for conducting the Target Company's Share Repurchase defined in (C)(i) below; - (C) (i) a share repurchase by the Target Company, through which half of the Untendered Shares held by Fujitsu (5,600,933 Target Company Common Shares (ownership ratio: 38.28%) as of today) are acquired (the "Target Company's Share Repurchase") and (ii) changing the class of the Untendered Shares that are not subject to the Target Company's Share Repurchase from common shares to class A preferred shares (please refer to "(A) The Basic Agreement" in "(6) Important Agreements relating to the Tender Offer" below for details) and (iii) carrying out a set of other transactions and procedures accompanying or relating to (i) and (ii) above; and - (D) an absorption-type merger in which the Target Company is the surviving company and the Tender Offeror is the absorbed company (procedures described in (A) through (D) are hereinafter collectively referred to as the "Transactions").

-According to the Tender Offeror, upon implementing the Tender Offer, the Tender Offeror entered into a basic agreement dated July 26, 2018 with Fujitsu (the "Basic Agreement") by which the Tender Offeror and Fujitsu agree on the terms and conditions for the Transactions and in which these terms and conditions are contained, including provisions to the effect that (i) Fujitsu shall not tender all of the 11,201,866 Company Common Shares held by Fujitsu (ownership ratio: 76.57%; the "Untendered Shares") in response to the Tender Offer; (ii) half of the Untendered Shares (5,600,933 Company Common Shares (ownership ratio: 38.28%) as of today) are to be sold to the Company by accepting the offer for the Company's Share Repurchase after the Share Consolidation takes effect; and (iii) the class of the Untendered Shares that are not subject to the Company's Share Repurchase is to be changed from common shares to class A preferred shares.
-Furthermore, the Tender Offeror entered into a shareholders agreement dated July 26, 2018 with Fujitsu (the "Shareholders Agreement"), whereby the Tender Offeror and Fujitsu have agreed on matters such as the business operation of the Company and handling of shares to be issued by the Company after the Transactions.
-Please refer to "4.
-Matters relating to Material Agreements regarding Tendering Shares in Response to the Tender Offer between the Tender Offeror and the Company's Shareholders" below for the details of the Basic Agreement and the Shareholders Agreement.
+Upon implementing the Tender Offer, the Tender Offeror and the Longreach Group Fund entered into a basic agreement dated July 26, 2018 with Fujitsu (the "Basic Agreement") by which the Tender Offeror, the Longreach Group Fund and Fujitsu agree on the terms and conditions for the Transactions and in which these terms and conditions are contained, including provisions to the effect that (i) Fujitsu shall not tender all of the 11,201,866 Target Company Common Shares held by Fujitsu (ownership ratio: 76.57%; the "Untendered Shares") in response to the Tender Offer; (ii) half of the Untendered Shares (5,600,933 Target Company Common Shares (ownership ratio: 38.28%) as of today) are to be sold to the Target Company by accepting the offer for the Target Company's Share Repurchase after the Share Consolidation takes effect; and (iii) the class of the Untendered Shares that are not subject to the Target Company's Share Repurchase is to be changed from common shares to class A preferred shares.
+Furthermore, the Tender Offeror entered into a shareholders agreement dated July 26, 2018 with Fujitsu (the "Shareholders Agreement"), whereby the Tender Offeror and Fujitsu have agreed on matters such as the business operation of the Target Company and handling of shares to be issued by the Target Company after the Transactions.
+Please refer to "(6) Important Agreements relating to the Tender Offer" below for the Basic Agreement and the Shareholders Agreement.